triad-pc-2020/triad-pc-2020.github.io/_pages/prizes.md

 author_profile: true
 ---
 ### Brackets
 The contest will consist of two different bracket: high school teams and college teams.
 There are seperate prizes given out for 1st, 2nd and 3rd within each bracket.
 For a total of 6 prizes.
+HackerRank will maintain *one* scoreboard for all teams (so you can have overall bragging rights) but we will seperate this out post-contest into the two different brackets.

 ### High School Teams
 * **1st Place prize:** $50 for each team member